wences-sanchez/Knowledge-Base/pages/Kubernetes in Action (highlights).md

 		  $ ps aux | grep app.js
 		  USER  PID %CPU %MEM    VSZ   RSS TTY STAT START TIME COMMAND root  382  0.0  0.1 676380 16504 ?
 Sl   12:31 0:00 node app.js
 		  This proves that processes running in the container are running in the host OS.
 If you have a keen eye, you may have noticed that the processes have different IDs inside the container vs. on the host.
-The container is using its own PID Linux namespace and has a completely isolated process tree, with its own sequence of numbers. #space
+The container is using its own PID Linux namespace and has a completely isolated process tree, with its own sequence of numbers. #ñspace
 		- -
 		- -
 		- What is a pod in Kubernetes? #card